PROCEDURES

 Cervical Artificial Disc Replacement

-Cervical Artificial Disc Replacement is the surgical removal of a herniated or degenerative cervical disc and the replacement of the disc with a motion preserving artificial disc implant.
+Cervical disc arthroplasty is the surgical removal of a herniated or degenerative cervical disc and the replacement of the disc with a motion-preserving artificial disc implant.
 The surgery is designed to relieve symptoms associated with a disc herniation or degenerative disc and also to preserve normal motion at the operative level.

-Artificial Disc Replacement was designed as an alternative to a more traditional approach which involves fusion of the herniated disc segment.
+Artificial Disc Replacement was designed as an alternative to a more traditional approach that involves fusion of the herniated disc segment.

 • Anterior refers to the approach of surgery which is in the front of the neck.